Subjective and Objective Quality-of-Experience Evaluation Study for Live Video Streaming: TaoLive QoE database

-\item \textbf{QoE Rating:} The QoE scores range from 1 to 5, representing the spectrum of viewing experiences.
-A higher value indicates a superior quality of viewing. \item \textbf{Participants:} Before commencing the subjective testing, a training session was conducted with the subjects who then performed a subjective evaluation on a set of samples not present in the database.
-This facilitated familiarization of the subjects with various types of distortions contained within the video database.
-The Mean Opinion Score (MOS) was calculated based on subjective evaluation scores provided by 40 subjects for this sample batch, and Spearman Rank Order Correlation Coefficient (SRCC) was computed between each subject's evaluations and MOS.
-Subsequently, we selected the top 20 subjects exhibiting highest SRCC values to participate in the final round of subjective testing, comprising 11 males and 9 females. \item \textbf{Test Device:} We developed a Python-based graphical user interface (GUI) that effectively renders videos based on the specified PTS and frame rate, while also automatically collecting subjective quality scores.
-To mitigate geometric distortion resulting from scaling operations, we ensured playback at the video's original resolution, with the surrounding area grayed out.
-The GUI was executed on a computer equipped with a 2.4 GHz Intel Core i5 processor and 16 GB of RAM.
-Our viewing setup comprised a 24" ViewSonic VA 2452 SM display.
+\item \textbf{Test Device:} We developed a Python-based graphical user interface (GUI) capable of rendering videos according to the specified PTS and frame rate, while automatically collecting subjective quality scores.
+To prevent geometric distortion from scaling operations, videos were played at their original resolution with gray borders filling the surrounding area.
+The GUI was run on a computer equipped with a 2.4 GHz Intel Core i5 processor and 16 GB of RAM.
+The viewing setup featured a 24-inch ViewSonic VA2452SM display(1920 $\times$ 1080p, 99\% sRGB, 60Hz).

 \end{itemize}